dreamcatcher-tech/network/Inbox/2024-05-27 0939 how to do testing ai integrations.md

 github syncing functions.

 Later, have a trigger ability, so that when a help changes, the description of that help is updated too.

+So if we can deliver a system that can list what the isolates can do, can verify the functions are correct in the helps, can run a help that you made, and update the help, that should be enough ?
+Needs to push and pull out.

+Set of HAL management functions:
+- change the entry file to something
+- reset the entry file to default
+- push the changes upstream
+- list all the HAL sessions

+list all the terminal sessions

+Help breadcrumbs, so change the focus of where the prompt goes to.

+And how to maintain a list of files - a knowledge base - about a set of things.

+What are the tools required to make user simulators ?

+How to get the git data format in and out should be the key aspect of what we are doing.